alpha37283/KaamSey_fe/README.md

 issue solution

 =>> now images are being fetched directly from api, not asnc change this back to asyn and upload smaller images

+# Unable to test for notification becuase not implemented at backend